sfc-gh-bciranni/audience-analytics-demo/README.md

 ### 🛠️ **Customization**

-The included Python scripts can be modified to generate additional data with different parameters:
+The included Python scripts in `/scripts` folder can be modified to generate additional data with different parameters:
 - Adjust audience counts, segment distributions, or geographic targeting
 - Modify creative formats, content types, or sentiment distributions
 - Change campaign performance ranges, channel mix, or attribution models